-According to National Fire Protection Association (NFPA) data we will each experience five home fires in our lifetime.
-Alarmingly, 75% will go unreported.
+According to National Fire Protection Association (NFPA) data we can each expect five home fires in our lifetime.
+Most will not be reported.

-Since 2015, I have experienced two home fires.
-Both fires were successfully extinguished and were not reported to the fire department.
+I personally, have experienced two home fires.
+Both fires were extinguished and were not reported.

 Unreported Apartment Fire-Incident

-Whenever, I visit my son in Toronto coffee is always prepared in a stove top Moka pot.
-This visit, I turned on the element, and left the kitchen to take a quick shower.
-As I stepped out of the shower the smoke alarm in the hall started to ring.
-My first thought was the coffee had boiled over and I needed to silence the alarm.
+Whenever, I visit my son coffee is always prepared in a stove top Moka pot.
+This visit as usual, I turned on the element, and left the kitchen to take a quick shower.
+As I stepped out of the shower the smoke alarm in the hall started ringing.
+My first thought was the coffee had boiled over.

-I opened the bathroom door and was shocked to find an apartment full of smoke.
-From the distance, I observed the kitchen glowing a bright orange hue.
-I shouted to my son, he responded, acknowledging he was aware.
-I then silenced the alarm, and moved towards the kitchen.
+I opened the bathroom door and was shocked to find the apartment was full of smoke.
+From the distance, I observed the kitchen glowing a bright orange.
+I shouted to my son, he responded, acknowledging he was awake.
+I silenced the alarm, and moved towards the kitchen.

-In the kitchen, I discovered a pot on the stove on fire, and the cabinets engulfed in flames.
+In the kitchen, I saw a pot on fire, and the cabinets burning.
 I instinctively turned off the stove, and covered the pot.
 I carefully moved the hot pot to the sink.
 I pressed on to deal with the burning cabinets.
-I attacked the blaze with a t-shirt quickly swatting it out.
+I attacked the blaze with a towel and quickly swatted out the flames.

-- the importance of checking if smoke alarms work
+- the importance of checking that smoke alarms are working

-- a home fire can happen at anytime, anywhere, to anyone
+- a home fire can happen at anytime, anywhere, and to anyone

 Did You Know?

-A 2017 Statistics Canada report on the performance of smoke alarms in 126,773 reported home fire-incidents examined the “non-presence of smoke alarms” and recognized a 60% increase from 9% missing in 2005 to 23% in 2014.
+A 2017 Statistics Canada report on the performance of smoke alarms in 126,773 reported home fires specifically examined the “non-presence of smoke alarms” and discovered a 60% increase in missing smoke alarms.

-Smoke alarm non-activation rates remained somewhat static averaging 13% over the same reporting period. *Source National Fire Information Database
+It was also reported that non-activation rates averaged 13% over the same 2005-2014 reporting period. *Source National Fire Information Database

 Smoke Alarm Status In Ontario